-- Menu: The Edit Menu is accessible via the Edit button under each slot.
+The Edit menu is accessible via the Edit button under each slot.
 There you’ll find effect-dependent controls, two LFO graphs, and an Envelope Follower.
 The Edit menu lets you tweak an effect to taste, allowing complete control and contributing to this plugin’s versatility.
 Each of the effect-dependent parameters is affected by the LFOs and the Envelope Follower.
 When the three colored lines appear from the bottom of the control area and reach “+” and “-” symbols, that means you can either increase or reduce their impact on the controls.
-On the upper left corner, you can easily access the Edit menus of all other effects.
+In the upper left corner, you can easily access the Edit menus of all other effects.
 Just click the tiny knob-like icons.

-- Amount controller: Below each parameter, you’ll find an amount controller.
+Below each parameter, you’ll find an amount controller.
 When turned towards the “+” position, the Modulator has an additive effect.
 The opposite happens when you turn it towards the “-” part.
 Below the knob, there’s an arrow-down icon.
 From there, you can access an extensive set of waveforms.
 These can be chosen and used to modulate the effects.
 There are a total of twenty different waveforms, which only show this plugin’s range and versatility.

-- Key Sync: Inside the Edit menu, you’ll find the Key Sync menu up top.
+Inside the Edit menu, you’ll find the Key Sync menu up top.
 It allows you to choose a beat subdivision and lock the effect to its tempo.
 Alternatively, you can turn it off so that you will only hear the effect when you turn up the main knob.
 You can do that via automation or with a MIDI controller.
 This is helpful if there is any specific effect to which you want to add a more human expression.

-- Dictator: By Clicking the Dictator button, you’ll get access to a 16 beat sequencer that controls the eight effects.
+By Clicking the Dictator button, you’ll get access to a 16-beat sequencer that controls the eight effects.
 They’re vertically arranged, and the fader on the left lets you move through the sequence.
 It is super easy to automate how you want the effects to act.
 You also get access here to a randomizer per track instead of the global function present in the UI.
 You can apply a few presets to individual tracks at the top, or you can just click the lock button and create automation points by simply moving the main knob.

 Character & Sound:

 In case you still don’t know how to get the best sound out of the plugin, Sugar Bytes made it easy for you to rely on the several high-quality presets available.
 Make your way through the plugin by choosing presets and tweaking every parameter in the Edit menu to hear how they sound.

 Turnado is available for macOS 10.9 or higher and 64-bit only Windows 7 and up as a standalone application or as a VST2, AU, AAX, and NKS (for Komplete Kontrol and Maschine) plugin.